Samuel-Njoroge/phishing-emails-analysis/README.md

 ![5](https://github.com/Samuel-Njoroge/phishing-emails-analysis/assets/108589210/6a8cffa5-e4b1-44ff-833a-391d2180f7bc)

-### 6. Are there specific days or times when phishing emails are more likely to be sent?
+### 6. Are there specific days when phishing emails are more likely to be sent?

 #### Query